Aura67/CFW-Packages/README.md

 - #Thanks to @Berichan for the Sysbotbase
 - #Thanks to @suchmememanyskill for the TegraExplorer
 - #Thanks to @vgmoose for the hb-appstore
 - #Thanks to @BernardoGiordano for the Checkpoint
+- #Thanks to @J-D-K for the JKSV
+- #Thanks to @mtheall for the ftpd
+- #Thanks to @suchmememanyskill for the Payload_Laucher
+- #Thanks to @cathery for the sys-ftpd-light

 # CFW-Packages
 ## Install CFW for your Nintendo Switch (Online)